Kiran7007/Interview-Preparation/docs/kotlin.md

 `Dispatchers.IO` chooses an appropriate thread from its pool.

-**Important:**

 ```kotlin
 suspend fun load() {
     api.getUser()
 }
 ```

-does not automatically mean IO.
+- This does not automatically mean IO.

-A suspend function can still execute on Main if called from Main.
+- A suspend function can still execute on Main if called from Main.

 ---

 ## Why are coroutines lightweight compared to OS threads?

-* A thread has its own stack and operating-system resources.
+- A thread has its own stack and operating-system resources.
-* A coroutine is a lightweight task managed by Kotlin's coroutine machinery.
+- A coroutine is a lightweight task managed by Kotlin's coroutine machinery.
-* When a coroutine suspends, its thread can execute other work.
+- When a coroutine suspends, its thread can execute other work.
+- Thousands of coroutines can wait without requiring thousands of threads.
+- Coroutines still consume memory and CPU; blocking code such as `Thread.sleep()` blocks a thread.

 For example: